Creating Parameters and Uploading Data for Self-Serve Access

 Download the AddressesToNotify.fmwt workspace that is available in the Files section of this article.
 Open FME Workbench (FME Form) and open the downloaded workspace.

-This workspace is compiling a list of customers to notify that were affected by a water pump failure.
-The workspace is reading a CSV containing information about local addresses in the city of Surrey, BC, as well as a shapefile containing a polygon area of interest where water service maintenance will occur.
+This workspace is compiling a list of customers to notify who were affected by a water pump failure.
+The workspace is reading a CSV containing information about local addresses in the city of Surrey, BC, and a shapefile containing a polygon area of interest for water service maintenance.

 If you have completed Publish a Workspace to FME Flow and Run It, this is the same workspace.